Royal Pavilion and Museums - future management proposals

 Unlike trust status, there would be no tax benefits and the council would have to pay a management fee to the contractor.

 Create a ‘mutual, Community Interest Company, or other form of social enterprise

-This option has high risks because it is not a tested model for museums like Brighton & Hove’s which have internationally recognised collections and operate on long timeframes.
+This option could be high risk because it is not a tested model for museums like Brighton & Hove’s which have internationally recognised collections and operate on long timeframes.
 As a mutual, an organisation may only be awarded a contract for three years and does not attract taxable benefits.

 About the Royal Pavilion and Museums

 - Brighton Museum and Art Gallery

 - The Booth Museum of Natural History

 Brighton & Hove’s museums’ services is one of only 23 in the country to be part of the Arts Council England’s Major Partner Programme.
 It is the lead organisation for the sector across the South East, supporting 300 museums.